Ceoxinia/Flutter_Weather/README.md

 -Save City Feature : instead of looking for a city every time you can save it and it will appear in the home screen (in progress)

-Resources :
+### Resources :

-For the API part you can use any public api, we can recommend this api as it is very well used https://openweathermap.org/api
+For the API part i used this public api, which is very well used https://openweathermap.org/api

 A few resources to get you started if this is your first Flutter project: